 Short term suspension means any disciplinary action whereby a student is not permitted to attend school for a sufficient cause for a period not to exceed ten (10) school days.
-A student may be suspended by the building administrator/designee, dean, or in their absence, any teacher.
+A student may be suspended by the building administrator/designee, or dean.